Stock Trading Course | Wealthsimple Master Class

 That's why Wealthsimple's advice will always be consistent, even if it is a bit boring.
 Focus on long term steady growth, with a balanced portfolio made up of ETFs that track the market as a whole.
 And never gamble with more than two to three percent of your entire portfolio in these little individual stocks, bonds, currencies, or commodities that you have a good feeling about.

-We don't completely lack an adventurous spirit, that's what we created Wealthsimple Trade.
+We don't completely lack an adventurous spirit, that's what we created Wealthsimple Trade (Note: Unfortunately Wealthsimple Trade is only available in Canada right now).
 Wealthsimple Trade isn't just low cost, it's actually commission free.
 What's more, you can do it all from a beautifully designed mobile app.

 There's no account minimums, and your money is CIPF protected up to a million dollars.
 But again, we don't think stock picking through us or anyone else is the way to build a retirement for Future You.